Balluff - BVS CA-GX0 / BVS CA-GX2 Technical Documentation

 In GigE Vision™ timestamps are denoted in "device ticks" but for Balluff/MATRIX VISION devices this equals microseconds.

 Do not mix up the camera based / device based features with the features available in "Setting → Base → Image Processing".
-Theses features are driver based features which are processed by the software and therefore need CPU load.
+Theses features control the Impact Acquire software stack and therefore will introduce additional CPU load.

 Device Control